Here are some of the best WordPress plugins (free and premium in no particular order)

 Changing Permalinks / Permalinks Migration so you can safely change your permalink structure without breaking the old links to your website and preserve your top Google results: Change Permalink Helper | Dean’s Permalinks Migration (some people said this is working) | Manage 301 redirections and keep track of 404 errors with Redirection

-AddThis Social Bookmarking Widget (Free) – This is a really great way to get people sharing your website and it gives you great statistics.
+AddThis Social Bookmarking Widget (Free) – This is a really great way to get people to share your website, and it gives you great statistics.
 Or add a floating share bar from Digg Digg or AA’s Digg Digg Alternative which claims to be lighter and faster (I’m using AA’s Digg Digg Alternative here)

 Broken Link Checker (Free) – This is the best WordPress plugin to keep your linking updated and save you time.
-This plugin will check your posts, comments and other content for broken links, missing images, and notify you automatically by e-mail if any are found.
-Since Google is making a big effort to promote websites with good content, having lots of dead links on your webpages will likely hurt your rankings in the top Google results.
+This plugin will check your posts, comments, and other content for broken links and missing images and notify you automatically by e-mail if any are found.
+Since Google is making a big effort to promote websites with good content, having lots of dead links on your web pages will likely hurt your rankings in the top Google results.
 This plugin will save a lot of time and help you keep your website in the top Google results.

-GD Star Rating (Free) – allows you to set up advanced rating and review system for posts, pages and comments in your blog using single, multi and thumbs ratings.
-This is a must use a plugin because the stars will appear in your Google results.
+GD Star Rating (Free) – allows you to set up an advanced rating and review system for posts, pages, and comments in your blog using single, multi, and thumbs ratings.
+This plugin will have stars appear in your Google results.
 Please try it out at the bottom of this page.

-Pretty Link Pro (Premium-one time payment for purchases at the time of this post includes future updates) – lets you automatically publish your posts to twitter and create your own short links using your domain name instead of the domain name of some short link service.
+Pretty Link Pro (Premium – one-time payment for purchases at the time of this post includes future updates) – lets you automatically publish your posts to Twitter and create your own short links using your domain name instead of the domain name of some short link service.
 This is a great advantage because you can brand your website and company in your tweets like yourwebsitename.com/keyword instead of something like bit.ly/shortcode.
-The Pro version is really great because it’s offered with a really inexpensive one time payment which includes all future upgrades (at least for people purchasing at the time of this post).
-There is even a really inexpensive developer version, also with a one time price.
+The Pro version is great because it’s offered with an inexpensive one-time payment that includes all future upgrades (at least for people purchasing at the time of this post).
+There is even a really inexpensive developer version, also with a one-time price.
 I haven’t found any free plugins that come close to what this offers.
-They also have a free version but the Pro version offers much more and I always buy the premium version if it’s a one-time price.
+They also have a free version, but the Pro version offers much more, and I always buy the premium version if it’s a one-time price.
 The only other plugin I found which offers some of the features is WordTwit Pro (by the people who make the WPtouch ProTM plugin below) which has an annual fee.
-I really like Pretty Link Pro!

 WPMU – Premium & free plugins